 Have the job description in front of you and the others of your firm that are in the interview.
 Go over the duties and responsibilities in detail, allowing for feedback from the candidate.
 Identify the true opportunity for the candidate.
 Discuss the firm’s culture and what separates you from the competition.

 Allow the interview to take on its own “legs.”
 As this candidate may be coming on board with your firm, you want the discussion to flow as free as possible within the confines of your agenda.
-This will allow you to see if the chemistry is right with them and you.
+This will allow you to see if the chemistry is right with you and them.

 Ask the candidate where they are at in their search – if there are other offers on the table, and if there is a time frame that you need to be aware of for them and their decisions.